babakks/vscode-vim-shortcuts/README.md

 # Semi-Vim Shortcuts for VS Code

 This simple extension enables new basic, but very handy, shortcuts much like Vim's in your VS Code environment.
-With these new shortcuts, your hands just need to remain in **Main Focus Area** in the figure below.
+With these new shortcuts, your hands just need to remain in the **Main Focus Area** in the figure below.

 ![Layout](images/keyboard.png)